 - 3. Solve linear equations and inequalities in one variable, including equations with coefficients represented by letters. - a.
 Solve linear equations and inequalities in one variable involving absolute value. - 4.
 Solve quadratic equations in one variable. - a.
 Use the method of completing the square to transform any quadratic equation in x into an equation of the form $(x - p)^2 = q$ that has the same solutions.
 Derive the quadratic formula from this form. - b.
-Solve quadratic equations by inspection (e.g., for $x^2 = 49$ ), taking square roots, completing the square, the quadratic formula, and factoring, as appropriate to the initial form of the equation.
-Recognize when the quadratic formula gives complex solutions and write them as $a \pm bi$ for real numbers a and b.
+Solve quadratic equations by inspection (e.g., for $x^2 = 49$), taking square roots, completing the square, the quadratic formula, and factoring, as appropriate to the initial form of the equation. $a \pm bi$ for real numbers a and b.